-Both GFGL and GFDtL estimate the following break dates: February 25, 2020; March 9, 2020; March 17, 2020.
-These breaks are in line with the aftershock of the covid outbreak: the S\&P 500 index entered a downward trend period from February 20, 2020, and the S\&P 500 index reached a minimum value on March 23, 2020, which precedes the rally.
-Despite the presence of the covid shock, our proposed GFDtL procedure provides the lowest \textbf{SD} and clearly outperforms the GFGL.
-The BIC-based selection results in relevant estimatons of the break dates.
+Both GFGL and GFDtL estimate the following change points: February 25, 2020; March 9, 2020; March 17, 2020.
+These change points are in line with the aftershock of the covid outbreak: the S\&P 500 index entered a downward trend period from February 20, 2020, and the S\&P 500 index reached a minimum value on March 23, 2020, which precedes the rally.
+TBFL detects a single \rev{change point} on January 3, 2020, which precedes the covid outbreak period and does not capture the market volatility changes during the crisis.
+Despite the presence of the covid shock, our proposed GFDtL procedure provides the lowest \textbf{SD} and clearly outperforms both GFGL and TBFL.
+The BIC-based selection results in relevant estimations of the change points.

-\section{Concluding remarks}
+\section{Concluding Remarks}

-We propose a filtering procedure for the estimation of the number of change-points in the precision matrix of a vector-valued random process, whose full structure can ``break'' over time.
-We show that the estimated break dates are sufficiently close to the true break dates together with the consistency of the estimated precision matrix in each regime.
-We propose an ADMM-based algorithm to solve the optimization problem with breaks and study its properties.
-The simulation results illustrate the relevance of our method compared to the Gaussian likelihood GFGL in terms of change-point detection and graph recovery.
-They also emphasize the difficulty to devise a strategy to select the optimal pair $(\lambda_1,\lambda_2)$.
+We proposed a filtering method for change point detection in the precision matrix.
+We showed that the estimated change points are sufficiently close to the true change points and established the consistency of the estimated precision matrix in each regime.
+We also proposed an ADMM procedure to solve the optimization problem with change points. \\ Alternative filtering techniques could be considered, such as non-convex regularization with fusion, which would require different implementation strategies.
+Moreover, it would be worthwhile to integrate jumps occurring in both the mean and the second-order moments.
+We leave these topics for future research.

-A potential extension consists in the specification of adaptive weights in both the Group Fused penalty and the LASSO penalty: indeed, unless assuming high-level conditions such as the irrepresentable condition of \cite{zhao2006}, the LASSO penalty requires a correction, such as the adaptive version, to ensure the recovery of the sparse structure provided that the estimated break dates are close to the true ones.
-This would require the computation of some first step consistent estimator that would enter the penalty functions.

 \textbf{Acknowledgements}

 \mds